imAsparky/django-cookiecutter/docs/source/tutorials/tutorial-segment-create-env-variable.rst

 .. danger::

-  DO NOT USE THE `NO LONGER` SECRET KEY GENERATED HERE.
+    DO NOT USE THE `NO LONGER A SECRET`,  SECRET KEY GENERATED HERE.

 Copy and add the secret key to an environment variable.